stalexan/weight-logger/README.md

 These screenshots are from sample data available in a running version of the app, found here: [Weight Logger](https://www.alexan.org/weight-logger/).
 You're welcome to try it out.
-The username is `Garfield`, and the password is `foobar`.
-Feel free to make any changes.
-The sample data is regularly restored from a backup.
+Sample data can be found by logging in as user `Garfield` password `foobar`.
+Or, create an account by clicking _Sign Up_.

 Usage
 ---